mitranim/gtg/readme.md

 * Gtg does not require an external CLI to function, and doesn't need separate installation.
 Just `go run .`.
 This will auto-install all dependencies including Gtg.

-* Gtg has no special build system.
+* Mage has a build system.
+Gtg is just a library.
 No accidental conflicts in imports and declarations.
 No accidental log suppression or log spam.
 No need for special system variables.
 No multi-GiB hidden cache folder stuck forever on your system.

 * Gtg has no implicit control flow.
 Just handle your errors. `Must` is conventional, explicit, and optional.